NASCAR on NBC Preview: What to Expect, Drivers to Watch, Predictions

-NASCAR on NBC preview: What to expect, drivers to watch, more originally appeared on NBC Sports Chicago
+NASCAR on NBC preview: What to expect, drivers to watch, more originally appeared on NBC Sports Washington

 Drivers (and broadcasters): Start your engines!